Capturing the Right Data from Your Advertising Campaigns

 Advertising platforms typically have several built-in advertising metrics, depending on the media type.
 But Databox lists 28 different metrics that a marketer might typically track on an advertising campaign, including:

-- Cost per Acquisition (CPA): the amount you pay for an action or goal such as a form submission or phone call
+- Cost per Acquisition (CPA): the amount you pay for action or goal such as a form submission or phone call

 - Customer Acquisition Cost (CAC): measures the cost per paying customer acquired